Skip to main content

-For some people, retirement conjures up notions of leisurely mornings, golf outings, and bucket-list vacations.
-But for older adults who don't have enough retirement savings, the picture isn't quite as rosy.
-A recent survey by Clever found that 40% of older adults regret they didn't save more for their later years, and 56% of retirees wish they'd retired later.1
+What does retirement look like?
+For some people, it’s leisurely mornings, golf outings, and bucket-list vacations.
+But for older adults without enough retirement savings, the picture isn't quite as rosy.
+A recent survey by Clever found that 54% of older adults regret they didn't better manage their money before retiring.
+Similarly, 54% of retirees say they exited the workforce too soon.1

-However, retiring isn’t always by choice.
-When the pandemic sent the economy spiraling into a recession, the rate of retirements in America increased.
-Some were spurred by job loss, while others were the result of caregiving needs, burnout, medical issues, and fear of exposure to COVID-19.
-These early retirements were in stark contrast to what happened in prior economic downturns, when older adults pushed off retirement to replenish their depleted savings.
+Importantly, not all of them retired by choice.
+When the pandemic sent the economy into recession, America's Great Retirement followed.
+Spurred by job loss, caregiving needs, burnout, medical issues, and fear of exposure to COVID-19, many workers retired sooner than planned.
+These early retirements were in stark contrast to what happened in prior economic downturns, when older adults delayed retirement to replenish their depleted savings.

-• Nearly 30% of older adults who’ve officially left the workforce have nothing in savings at all.1
+• An alarming 25% of older adults who’ve officially left the workforce have nothing in savings at all.1

-• During retirement, older adults outspend their annual income by more than $4,000 on average.3
+• During retirement, older adults outspend their annual income by more than $4,000 on average.4

 The bottom line?
 Most older adults don’t have enough money put aside for retirement—and many face a real risk of outliving their savings.
 The shortfall each month requires many people to depend on savings accounts or investments to fill the gaps.
 A large portion of seniors also go into debt just to keep up with day-to-day living costs.
-In fact, Clever found that three-quarters of retirees carry debt into their retirement years.
+In fact, Clever found that 2 of 3 retirees carries non-mortgage debt into their retirement years.

 What can older adults do to lessen financial stress during retirement?